dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 ### Using Local to add and remove entities

-<xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType> returns an instance of <xref:Microsoft.EntityFrameworkCore.ChangeTracking.LocalView%601>  This is an implementation of <xref:System.Collections.Generic.ICollection%601> that generates and responds to notifications when entities are added and removed from the collection.
-(This is the same concept as <xref:System.Collections.ObjectModel.ObservableCollection%601>, but implemented as a projection of EF local data, rather than as an independent collection.)
+<xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType> returns an instance of <xref:Microsoft.EntityFrameworkCore.ChangeTracking.LocalView%601>.
+This is an implementation of <xref:System.Collections.Generic.ICollection%601> that generates and responds to notifications when entities are added and removed from the collection.
+(This is the same concept as <xref:System.Collections.ObjectModel.ObservableCollection%601>, but implemented as a projection over existing EF Core change tracking entries, rather than as an independent collection.)

 The local view's notifications are hooked into DbContext change tracking such that the local view stays in sync with the DbContext.
 Specifically:

 - Adding a new entity to `DbSet.Local` causes it to be tracked by the DbContext, typically in the `Added` state.
-(If the entity already has a generated key value, then it is marked as `Unchanged` instead.)
+(If the entity already has a generated key value, then it is tracked as `Unchanged` instead.)
 - Removing an entity from `DbSet.Local` causes it to be marked as `Deleted`.
 - An entity that becomes tracked by the DbContext will automatically appear in the `DbSet.Local` collection.
 For example, executing a query to bring in more entities automatically causes the local view to be updated.
 - An entity that is marked as `Deleted` will be removed from the local collection automatically.